2012–13 AFC Ajax season

-During the 2012–13 season AFC Ajax will participate in the Eredivisie, the KNVB Cup, and the UEFA Champions League.
+During the 2012–13 season AFC Ajax participated in the Eredivisie, the KNVB Cup, and the UEFA Champions League.
 The first training took place on Tuesday 26 June 2012.
 The traditional AFC Ajax Open Day was held on Wednesday 27 June 2012.

 Pre-season

 The first training for the 2012–13 season was held on 26 June 2012.
 In preparation for the new season Ajax organized a training stage in De Lutte, Netherlands.
 The squad from manager Frank de Boer stayed there from 2 July 2012 to 7 July 2012.
 During this training stage friendly matches were played against SV Huizen, VV Oldenzaal and FC Emmen.
 Further friendly matches were played against SC Veendam, VV Noordwijk, Celtic, Southampton and Norwich City.